-Now I don’t want to blame or shame you or me or anyone, but I believe that once we consciously start to reflect on our lives and our position in it, we become 100% responsible for our lives, and with that, we need to bring awareness to how we speak and act, so we can change our behaviours and through that our world.
+Now I don’t want to blame or shame you or me or anyone, but I believe that it allows us to be more free, if we consciously start to reflect on our lives and our position in it.

 When I look at myself and how I acted in the past, I look at it with compassion.

 I can see that I did not have anyone in my life who would have modelled a healthy affective way of conflict resolution to me.

 I also did not grow up to learn how to stand up for myself because my self-expression was often taken personally and as an offence.

 It is quite interesting to see that the moments when that happened are still so present.

 And it is only now, with the tools I learned through self-actualization coaching, that I can actually feel back into these moments and forgive all involved so that I can move on.

 I’m more than happy to share these tools with you because it is absolutely freeing.